TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 Similarly, you should feel free to rename your ability points if the name you chose doesn't feel right or if it no longer makes sense.

-## Gaining ability points and creating abilities
+## Gaining ability points and creating special abilities

 Every **10 potential you earn** (spent or not) you increase your maximum ability points by two.

-Any number of times between sessions you can reduce your maximum ability points by **1** to [learn a new ability](#creating-an-ability), or reduce your maximum ability points by **2** to [improve an existing ability](#improving-existing-abilities).
-If you happen to have multiple pools of ability points you may reduce any one of them by **1** to learn a new ability, or **2** to improve an existing ability.
-You can also reduce two of them by **1** to improve an existing ability.
+Any number of times between sessions you can reduce your maximum ability points by **1** to [learn a new special ability](#creating-a-special-ability), or reduce your maximum ability points by **2** to [improve an existing special ability](#improving-existing-special-abilities).
+If you happen to have multiple pools of ability points you may reduce any one of them by **1** to learn a new special ability, or **2** to improve an existing special ability.
+You can also reduce two of them by **1** to improve an existing special ability.

-Similarly, between sessions you can remove abilities from your character sheet if you feel like they don't belong-- whether you just don't like how they work or if you feel like they don't make sense to your character anymore.
-If you do, make sure you increase your maximum ability points to compensate for the points you spent to earn that ability.
+Similarly, between sessions you can remove special abilities from your character sheet if you feel like they don't belong-- whether you just don't like how they work or if you feel like they don't make sense to your character anymore.
+If you do, make sure you increase your maximum ability points to compensate for the points you spent to earn that special ability.

-If you made up new abilities or improvements, it's a good idea to make sure you take some time to talk them over with your table and/or your GM before you introduce them.
+If you made up new special abilities or improvements, it's a good idea to make sure you take some time to talk them over with your table and/or your GM before you introduce them.

-### Advanced actions
+### Special abilities from basic abilities

-One of the easiest ways to create an ability is to power up a [basic action](../gameplay/basic_actions.md) into something more advanced.
+One of the easiest ways to create a special ability is to power up a [basic ability](basic_abilities.md).
 Here are some examples -- the specific ability points that power them are _italicized_.

 #### Attack